usnistgov/ucef/packer/readme.md

 `packer build -only=virtualbox-iso ubuntu-1804-amd64.json`

 ## Hyper-V
-add some steps about Hyper-V setup for NIST users

 all installation steps must be done as an administrator. when using a terminal application to execute the commands listed in this section, make sure to launch the terminal as an administrator.

 execute the following command in this directory from an elevated command prompt: